sean915213/SGYSwiftJSON/README.md

 # SGYSwiftJSON
-An iOS Swift JSON serialization and deserialization library.
+A library seeking to provide an automatic and type-safe approach to converting Swift types to and from JSON.

 ## Summary
-The SGYSwiftJSON library is a library that dramatically simplifies serialization and deserialization of **Swift only** models.
+SGYSwiftJSON is a library that seeks to dramatically simplify serialization and deserialization of **Swift only** models.
 The primary goal of this library is to eliminate the majority of the code required to convert arbitrary objects into JSON and vice versa.
-Out-of-the-box functionality supports conversion of most common objects, collections, and dictionaries.
+This includes recursive conversion of types contained in collections, dictionaries, and complex objects.
+Out-of-the-box functionality includes support for the majority of common Foundation types and a ready to inherit base class for complex types (*not required, but easier*).
 Protocols are provided which allow extending functionality to unusual objects.

 ## Quick Start
 The majority of models written with JSON serialization in mind are already supported.
 Any object graph that conforms to the following should work out-of-the-box: